hexxone/audiorbits/README.md

-## [AudiOrbits](https://steamcommunity.com/sharedfiles/filedetails/?id=1396475780) is a web wallpaper designed for [Wallpaper Engine](https://steamcommunity.com/app/431960)
+# [AudiOrbits](https://steamcommunity.com/sharedfiles/filedetails/?id=1396475780) is a web wallpaper designed for [Wallpaper Engine](https://steamcommunity.com/app/431960)

+You are currently viewing the "OLD" 2.3.x branch, which is maintained for maintenance and bug-fixing purposes only.

+You should generally *NOT* rely on this branch, or suggest new features here.

+Please use the "main" branch for that.

-### [THIS](https://github.com/hexxone/audiorbits) is the wallpaper's public git repository.
+## [THIS](https://github.com/hexxone/audiorbits) is the wallpaper's public git repository

-### PLEASE NOTE
+## PLEASE NOTE

-The Wallpaper is made for and maintained on the Steam Workshop.
+The wallpaper is made for and maintained on the Steam Workshop.

-It is however basically a website and can be easily run in any browser.
+However, it is basically a website and can be viewed in any browser.

-Since you need to own Wallpaper Engine in order to access it's Workshop Content and this Wallpaper, I published this for some interested people...
+Since you need to own the Wallpaper Engine to access the Workshop content and this wallpaper, I've published this for some interested people...

-*But:* If you encounter any issues of have suggestions **please address them on Steam.**
+*But:* If you encounter any problems or have any suggestions **please address them on Steam.**

-P.S.: Feel free to use this "wallpaper" at your favourite party, event, video, stream, etc.
+Feel free to use this "wallpaper" at your favourite party, event, video, stream, etc.
-Just remember to give credit where due :)
+Please remember to give credit by including a link to this repository or the wallpaper on Steam :) Thank you.

-### Dependencies / Libraries
+## Dependencies / Libraries

 - [we_utils](https://github.com/hexxone/we_utils) diverse utilities
 - [we_project_helper](https://github.com/hexxone/we_project_helper) translating & editing .json
 - [jQuery](https://jquery.com/) gui editing
 - [three.js](https://threejs.org/) & Examples for webgl rendering
 - [HTML5 Environment](https://html5test.com/) for webGL & audio features

-### Features:
+## Features

 Please head over to the Workshop-Page for a full list (see title for the link).

-### Changelog:
+## Changelog

 Version 2.3.1:

 - added 39 orbital fractlas/attractors
 - added weight slider for each of the 42 orbitals under Attractor Settings
 - added "Spiral" option under General Settings
 - changed min/max range of algorithm params
 - algorithm param E now defaults to 0
 - fixed setting no longer being updated after assigning it to null
+- Special thanks to [ssaenger](https://github.com/ssaenger) for his contribution on this update!

 Version 2.3:

 - added "shader_quality"-setting (Advanced)
 - outsourced and restructured most libraries
 - added lots of languages (see we_project_helper)

 Version 2.2:

 - fixed "no audio = screen black" issue
 - fixed rendering/zoom speed issue
 - fixed transparency for all shaders
 - fixed some LED / iCUE issues
 - added Custom Color option for Background
 - added "Only Forward Zoom" option
 - shortened animations & reload-time

 Version 2.1:

 - added blur-filter
 - added FXAA-filter
 - added "reload" indicator